RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

     path: /tmp/pvc
 </code></pre>

-Persistent volumes exist as resources in the cluster that any pod can claim using a standard volume mount or through a persistent volume claim.
+Persistent volumes exist as resources in the cluster that any pod can claim using a persistent volume claim.

 [Learn more about persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).